Often Overlooked Consumer Loans for Private Money

 - An appraisal must be completed by a qualified/licensed appraiser in accordance with the Uniform Standards of Professional Appraisal Practice (USPAP);

-- The loan documentation must describe remedies if there is a default (e.g., good construction loan docs drafted by Doss Law); and
+- The loan documentation must describe remedies if there is a default (e.g., good construction loan docs drafted by Doss Law, LLP, but Doss Law only drafts business purpose construction loan docs); and

 - LTV, based on the finished home, must not exceed 80%.